|Vertical Sleeve Gastrectomy Risks and Complications|

 One of the problems that some patients face after sleeve gastrectomy is esophageal reflux.
 Reflux causes heartburn and esophagitis.
 It may occur soon after sleeve gastrectomy or may appear after several years.
 There are probably several causes for reflux, and the problem has not been extensively researched.
 The sleeve itself can be obstructive.
 It is a long narrow tube, and if too tight, may not function well.
 Second, a patient may develop problems with motility of the esophagus or with the sphincter muscle between the esophagus and stomach.
 And third, some patients may develop a hiatus hernia.
 A hiatus hernia is a widening of the diaphragm at the point where the esophagus passes from the chest into the abdomen.
 When a hiatus hernia develops, the stomach slips into the chest and the sphincter at the end of the esophagus is less effective.
 With a weakened sphincter muscle reflux occurs.

 The first line of treatment for reflux is use of acid blockers and avoidance of acid stimulating foods.
 A hiatus hernia can be repaired if one develops.
-If antacids don’t work then the sleeve gastrectomy can be converted to a gastric bypass, usually by a laparoscopic approach.
+If antacids and hiatal hernia repair don’t work, the sleeve gastrectomy can be converted to a gastric bypass.
 Here are two medical journal articles that discuss this problem.

 Dilated upper sleeve can be associated with severe postoperative gastroesophageal dysmotility and reflux.